PaulicStudios/First-Blood-Announcer/README.md

 To create a Discord webhook URL, go to `Server Settings` -> `Integrations` -> `Webhooks` -> `New Webhook`.
 Choose a name (shows up as the sender of each announcement) and set the channel for the messages.
 Then copy the webhook URL.

-To create a CTFd access token, make a profile on the CTFd instance, choose `Settings` -> `Access Tokens`, click `Generate` and copy the token.
+To create a CTFd access token, make a profile on the CTFd instance, click `Settings` -> `Access Tokens`, choose an expiration date, click `Generate`, and copy the token.

-**Note:** The script can see the same challenges as the user creating the token.
+**Note:** The bot can see the same challenges as the user creating the token.
 Any user can create a token, but if a challenge is locked behind another, the script cannot see it before the user has unlocked it.